Maayan99/tasty-temple/README.md

 # tasty-temple
-OverviewTasty Temple is an AI-powered cooking and baking blog designed to automatically generate and publish new recipes every 10 minutes.
-The blog aims to achieve high SEO rankings, build a massive library of recipes, and generate revenue through ad monetization.
-It will utilize Prisma with PostgreSQL as the database layer and Next.js as the fr...
+Tasty Temple is an AI-powered cooking and baking blog designed to automatically generate and publish new recipes every so often, as well as allow users to generate their own recipes.